Alexandria Water Company: Water resources

 The city of Alexandria receives its water from the Nile River through the Mahmoudiyah Canal and the "Drinking Water Canal" that branches off from the Mahoudiyah Canal.
 Six water treatment plants draw their raw water from these two canals.
 The Noubaria Canal brings Nile water to the settlements in the western part of the Governorate.
-Two more water treatment planst are located on the Noubaria Canal.
+Two more water treatment plants are located on the Noubaria Canal.
 Because Alexandria is located downstream on the Nile, raw water quality is degraded, including by silt, weeds and debris.
 The salinity of the water is also elevated at around 600 parts per million.
 The water undergoes extensive treatment so that it complies with Egyptian drinking water quality standards.
 Each water treatment plant has its own laboratory that regularly monitors the quality of the treated water.
 In addition, there is a Central Laboratory that has been certified according to the ISO 17025:2005 standard.
-Water samples are taken on a weekly basis from the distribution network and showed a 98.4% compliance with standards in 2010-11.
+Water samples are taken on a weekly basis from the distribution network and showed a 98.4% compliance with standards in 2010–11.

 Corporate governance and role of women

-As of 2005, all eight members of AWCO’s Board of Directors, including its Chairperson, Nadia Abdou, were women, making it one of the few utilities in the Arab world run by women.
+As of 2005, all eight members of AWCO's Board of Directors, including its chairperson, Nadia Abdou, were women, making it one of the few utilities in the Arab world run by women.
 The board of directors consists of five members who are AWCO staff, including its chairperson, as well as four external board members.
 Two external board members are appointed by the Governorate of Alexandria and two by the Holding Company for Water and Wastewater that owns AWCO and to which its board of directors reports.
 AWCO is free to use its operating budget in any way it wants.
 However, investment plans and any internal restructuring have to be approved by the Holding Company.
 Increases of residential tariffs are infrequent.
 They have to be approved by the holding company, the national water regulatory agency EWRA, the Ministry of Housing, the Cabinet of Ministers, the President of the Republic and the National Assembly.
 Industrial tariffs can be set by the company.